Most missing persons found after boat capsizes in Indonesia

 BSS

-JAKARTA, July 15, 2025 (BSS/AFP) - At least 11 people are missing after a boat capsized off Indonesia's western island of Sumatra, a local search and rescue agency said in a statement on Tuesday.
+PADANG, Indonesia, July 15, 2025 (BSS/AFP) - Most of the 11 people reported missing after a boat capsized off Indonesia's western island of Sumatra were rescued Tuesday, local authorities said, with some surviving by clinging on to pieces of the boat.

 The vessel reportedly capsized around 11:00 am Monday as it sailed around the Mentawai islands, an archipelago off the west coast of Sumatra, the Mentawai search and rescue agency said.

-Rescuers were focusing their search around the location of the accident, said Mentawai search and rescue agency head Rudi, who like many Indonesians goes by one name.
+"Seventeen (people) are confirmed safe," Mentawai search and rescue agency head Rudi, who like many Indonesians goes by one name, told AFP Tuesday.

 On July 3, a ferry sank off the popular resort island of Bali, killing at least 18 people.